RuiLewisCoding/Variant1/README.md

 # Variant1
-Variant1 of the class activity
+Variant1 of the class activity.
-Written in python
+Written in python.
+I'm not familiar with html or JavaScript so couldn't do other Variants.